QuietStreamFinancial/eng-recruiting/ims-bank/README.md

 Bank managers would also like this data model to support joint accounts (accounts that are shared between two customers).

+Some features that bank managers would like this data model to support:
+* Displaying a ledger of transactions in a specific date range
+* Determining the current balance of an account
+* Determining the amount of money a customer has across all their accounts

 Please provide a written document (we do not want you to code this) that describes your data model.
 Feel free to include diagrams if they help you to explain.